Explore your itinerary

 - See City Hall in Belfast, the Cathedral of Galway and Trinity College and the Georgian Squares in Dublin

-- Scenic Drive around the Ring of Kerry
+- Scenic Drive of the Ring of Kerry

-- Connect with Locals Traditional Irish fare with an Italian twist, served up at Ballyknocken Farmhouse near Dublin for a Be My Guest dinner with the charming Fulvio family on hand to share their story.
-(Day 12)
+- Connect With Locals Traditional Irish fare with an Italian twist is served up at Glenealy House near Dublin with the charming Fulvio family on hand to share their story.

 Maldron Kevin Street